Skip to main content

 Adding file attachments

 Drag and drop files onto the composer, paste from your clipboard, or click the attachment button to browse.
+Attached files appear as thumbnails below the prompt.
+Limits:

-• 25 MB per file
+• 10 files per task, 25 MB per file

-• Supported types: images (PNG, JPG, GIF, WebP, SVG), PDFs, text files, code files (TS, JS, Python, Go, Rust, etc.), config files (JSON, YAML, TOML), and data files (CSV, TSV)
+• Supported: images (PNG, JPG, GIF, WebP, SVG), PDFs, text, code files (TS, JS, Python, Go, Rust, etc.), config (JSON, YAML, TOML), data (CSV, TSV)

 • Executables (.exe, .dmg, .dll, etc.) are blocked

-Choosing a source branch
+Choosing a base branch

-Click the branch selector to pick which Git branch the task starts from.
-Whim fetches the list of branches from your connected repository.
+Click the branch selector to pick which remote base branch the task starts from.
+The workspace default branch (usually main, meaning origin/main) is pre-selected.

 The branch selector shows image status indicators when workspace images are available.
-An exact match means the image perfectly reflects the branch’s current configuration.
+An exact match means the image perfectly reflects the branch’s current state.
 A best-fit match means a compatible image is available but may be slightly out of date.

 Task options